mozilla/kitsune/docs/development.md

 ## Workflow for pushing changes to stage

-Don\'t land the changes in main, yet!
+Don't land the changes in main, yet!

 If you hit problems, deploy the main branch back to the stage server and go back to coding/fixing.